 Camping was fun, but we decided on our third Yosemite family vacation that we prefer lodging over camping.
 Since we are outside all day exploring the park, it is nice to have a place to come back to for showers and private bathrooms.
 We also appreciate having a mini fridge and coffee machine.

 We left each day early in the morning with packed lunches & water bottles and did not return until dinner.
 The following are day hikes we went on.
 Click here to see the full list of day hikes available in the Valley.

-Bridalveil Falls Trail (our favorite), Lower Yosemite Falls Trail, Cook’s Meadow Loop, Mirror Lake Loop, Valley Loop Trail.
+Vernal Falls (our favorite), Lower Yosemite Falls Trail, Cook’s Meadow Loop, Mirror Lake Loop, Valley Loop Trail.